BeneStrahm/pyLEK/README.md

 # ILEK-py-helpers

 # I. Template
-When adding new functions always respect the template file and the style guideline in II.
+When adding new functions always respect the template file and the style guideline.
+Otherwise you're file will be rejected.
+Keep the functions simple, short and comment when necessary.

 # II.
 Style guideline:
 https://www.python.org/dev/peps/pep-0008/